Pluto (mythology): Other identifications

+Roman adoption

+Plūtō (genitive Plūtōnis) is the Romanized form of the Greek Plouton, being used by the Romans to name their deity of the dead and the underworld, who was also known as Orcus or Dite and equivalent to Greek god Hades.
+Both Orcus and Dite are names for the underworld in Roman mythology.
+Pluto is also called Februus because he presides over the purgation of souls.
+Although this god receives all things into his bosom, he is never satiated.
+Thus he is called Vedius, 'evil god', Veyovis, 'evil Jupiter' and Styx Jupiter.
+Black cattle are sacrificed to Pluto because sacrificial animals are chosen for divinities by resemblance or by contrast.
+Some even allege that Pluto and Glauca, born of Saturn and Ops, were twin brothers.

 The Roman poet Ennius (ca. 239–169 BC), the leading figure in the Hellenization of Latin literature, considered Pluto a Greek god to be explained in terms of the Roman equivalents Dis Pater and Orcus.
 It is unclear whether Pluto had a literary presence in Rome before Ennius.
 Some scholars think that rituals and beliefs pertaining to Pluto entered Roman culture with the establishment of the Saecular Games in 249 BC, and that Dis pater was only a translation of Plouton.
 In the mid-1st century BC, Cicero identifies Pluto with Dis, explaining that "The earth in all its power and plenty is sacred to Father Dis, a name which is the same as Dives, 'The Wealthy One,' as is the Greek Plouton.
 This is because everything is born of the earth and returns to it again."

 During the Roman Imperial era, the Greek geographer Strabo (1st century AD) makes a distinction between Pluto and Hades.
 In writing of the mineral wealth of ancient Iberia (Roman Spain), he says that among the Turdetani, it is "Pluto, and not Hades, who inhabits the region down below."
 In the discourse On Mourning by the Greek author Lucian (2nd century AD), Pluto's "wealth" is the dead he rules over in the abyss (chasma); the name Hades is reserved for the underworld itself.